How to Get Internet Without Cable or a Phone Line

 Viasat is an excellent satellite internet provider with nearly nationwide coverage.
 Viasat tends to be more expensive than other providers (at least for home internet), but it offers (theoretically) faster speeds and more high-speed data.

-Viasat plans range from $69.99–$299.99 per month, with speeds up to 150Mbps in some areas.
-The exact plans and speeds available do vary from location to location, however.
-We’ve found, based on millions speed test results, Viasat’s national average speed is about 23Mbps—faster than Hughesnet, but slower than Starlink.
+Viasat Unlimited is $129.99 per month, with speeds up to 150Mbps in some areas.
+However, the exact plans and speeds available vary from location to location.
+Based on millions of speed test results, Viasat’s national average speed is about 23Mbps—faster than Hughesnet but slower than Starlink.

 Hughesnet